 - All referrals accepted for an adult service assessment are evaluated for Adult Protection eligibility, regardless of the type of assistance requested by the referral source.

 - Usually begins with a home visit by a caseworker within three business days after receiving the referral.
-If the situation is considered life threatening, the home visit will be made within 24 hours.
+If the situation is considered life-threatening, the home visit will be made within 24 hours.

-To qualify for the Protective Services for Adults [PSA] level of services:
+Adult Protective Services level of services:

-- Are physically or mentally impaired;
+- Are physically or mentally impaired, AND;

-- Have no one willing to assist.
+- Have no one available who is willing and able to assist them responsibly.

 After an Adult Services caseworker completes an assessment, a service category is selected to most adequately address the client's identified needs and level of risk.